kcherr1/Fall2020_CSC403_Project/README.md

 - Player position
 - Enemy health
 - Enemy death flag
+#### 3.Added ability to flee from enemy.
+If fleeing fails, player takes damage.
+If fleeing succeeds, the enemy's hp gets reset the battle screen closes.
 ##### What went right: Save system was simple easier to implement.
 ##### What went wrong: Save system was and will be tedious to integrate with new systems.
 Its simplicity makes its inflexible.
 All things must be saved manually.
 ##### Code reviewed by: Sara